bolshakov/stoplight/README.md

 ```

 Now when you run it, the error will be recorded and passed through.
 After
-running it a couple of times, the stoplight will stop trying and fail fast.
-This
+running it a few times, the stoplight will stop trying and fail fast.
+This is
-is the "red" state.
+the "red" state.

 ``` irb
 >> light.run